RIP Kim Fowley (21 July 1939 - 15 January 2015)

-Complete discography of Loma Records, 'uptown' soul, blues, R&B, and popular music subsidiary of Warner Brothers, which was based in Los Angeles.
-Contains full label information, soundclips and quality scans of A and B sides taken from original Loma 45 rpm records.
+Complete discography of Loma Records, the 'uptown' soul, blues, R&B, and popular music subsidiary of Warner Brothers.
+Discography of Loma Records contains full label information and quality scans of A and B sides taken from original Loma records.

 Loma Records: 1964-1968 - an introduction

 Whilst Loma Records might sound like a musically obscure label to some, it's very well known to others, particularly those with an interest in 'Northern Soul' and 60's soul in general, as well as Blues, R&B, 60's 'Garage' and psychedelic sounds.
 All in all, this eclectic label offers the music lover and collector an interesting mix of artists, songs and styles.